MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-2-get-real-time-events.md

 ---
-title: Real-Time Intelligence tutorial part 2- Get data in the Real-Time Hub
+title: Real-Time Intelligence tutorial part 2- Get data in the Real-Time hub
-description: Learn how to get data in the Real-Time Hub in Real-Time Intelligence. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to get data in the Real-Time hub in Real-Time Intelligence. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster